 4. Mouth ulcers: hydrocortisone tablets that melt on the inside of your mouth

-Buccal tablets are small white pellets which stick to the inside of your mouth.
-They release hydrocortisone as they dissolve.
-Buccal tablets relieve the soreness of mouth ulcers.
+Buccal tablets stick gently to the inside of your mouth and release hydrocortisone as they dissolve.
+Buccal tablets relieve the pain of mouth ulcers.